 SSH Airport, located about 23 km northeast of the resort town of Sharm el-Sheikh,at the tip of the Sinai Peninsula, bordering on the Red Sea.
 The town of Sharm el-Sheikh is described as being situated on a promontory overlooking the Straits of Tiran at the mouth of the Gulf of Aqaba.

-With 3 long runways and an estimated 7 million passengers a year, Sharm el Sheikh International is the second-largest Airport in Egypt, served by regular national & international airlines, by low-cost airlines, and charter services.
+With 3 long runways and an estimated average passenger count of 7 million per year, Sharm el Sheikh International is the second-largest Airport in Egypt, served by regular national & international airlines, by low-cost airlines, and charter services.

-Parking options at Sharm el-Sheikh International Airport include short- and long-term parking in a guarded parking lot across from the terminals.
+Parking options include short- and long-term parking in a guarded parking lot across from the terminals.